AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

 Note that :ada:`Derived_Rec` has unknown discriminants, even though we're not explicitly using an unknown discriminant part (:ada:`(<>)`) in its declaration.
 (In fact, we're not allowed to use an unknown discriminant part in this case.)
-Therefore, declaring objects of this type directly isn't possible:
+Therefore, declaring objects of this type directly isn't possible, just like the parent type :ada:`Rec`:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Data_Types.Records.Unknown_Discriminants.Derived_Type
     :class: ada-expect-compile-error